 On page 22 and 23 you see several cars on the train.
 You see the LEGO 6627-1 Convertible with its antenna broken off, the LEGO 6629-1 Ambulance without the blue signal lights, the yellow car from LEGO 6390-1 Main Street slightly modifed, and the broken white car from LEGO 6679-2 Exxon Tow Truck though here it has a white roof instead of the blue fence.

 Look at this car loading platform inspired by the 7777-1 book.

-YouTube: Lego 12v Locomotive Build #1 From Vintage 7777 Idea Book shows the locomotive A.
+YouTube video: Lego 12v Locomotive Build #3 From Vintage 7777 Idea Book

 On page 30 the small black steam locomotive is a small variation of LEGO 7730-1 Electric Goods Train Set.

 On page 31 the small black steam locomotive is a LEGO 7810-1 Push-Along Steam Engine with a black 12V motor.
 The large black steam locomotive is definitely one of the best models found in this book.

 Pages 38/39 show the large steam locomotive, my personal favorite of the trains shown in this book.
 As a child I always wondered where I could find those large red train wheels, and I didn't know that Lego's 7750-1 existed.
 I always thought those large train wheel did not exist and where somehow specially made for this book.
 I have found this japanese web page showing some photos of a large steam locomotive build.
 This dutch forum also has photos of such a build. another photo. a 4th version also showing a build of the train station from page 42.

 The YouTube channels Bricksnostalgia shows a version of the large steam locomotive with modern large spoked train wheels.